guanchaoguo/DeployElasticsearchUsingAnsible/Manual_Configuration/beats/packetbeat/packetbeat.md

-# Instllation and configuration of packetbeat on ELK Server
+# Instllation and configuration of packetbeat on web Server

 ## 1. Install packetbeat